Radioland Murders: Others

+According to George Lucas, Penny and Roger later becomes the mother and father of Curt Henderson, Laurie Henderson, and Andy Henderson from the films American Graffiti (1973) and More American Graffiti (1979).
+An older Penny and older Roger cameos at the end of American Graffiti.
+Candy Clark and Bo Hopkins appeared in both American Graffiti movies as Debbie Dunham and Joe "Little Joe" Young.
+However, no connection is made between Debbie, Little Joe, and the characters in Radioland Murders.

 Production

 Development

 The genesis of Radioland Murders came from executive producer/co-writer George Lucas's obsession with old-time radio.
-Lucas conceived the storyline of the film during the writing phase of American Graffiti, viewing it as a homage to the various Abbott and Costello films, primarily Who Done It (1942), in which Abbott and Costello star as two soda jerks solving a murder in a radio station.
+Lucas conceived the storyline of the film during the writing phase of American Graffiti, viewing it as a homage to the various Abbott and Costello films, primarily Who Done It (1942), in which Abbott and Costello star as Chick Larkin and Mervin Q. Milgrim, two soda jerks solving a murder in a radio station.
 Radioland Murders also shares some inspiration from The Big Clock (1948).
 When Universal Pictures accepted American Graffiti in 1972, Lucas also allowed the studio first-look deals for both Radioland Murders and an untitled science fiction film (which eventually became the basis for Star Wars).

 Lucas eventually negotiated a deal to produce Radioland Murders for Universal shortly after the successful release of American Graffiti in late 1973.
 Willard Huyck and Gloria Katz prepared a rough draft based on Lucas's 1974 film treatment, and Universal was confident enough to announce pre-production soon after.
 Lucas was set to direct with Gary Kurtz producing.
-In the original Huyck/Katz script, Roger and Penny were not a married couple seeking divorce, but were boyfriend and girlfriend with a love-hate relationship.
+In the original Huyck/Katz script, Roger Henderson and Penny were not a married couple seeking divorce, but were boyfriend and girlfriend with a love-hate relationship.
 Their script also included the controversy over the invention of radio.

 In July 1978, Lucas revealed that Radioland Murders was still in development, and that both Steve Martin and Cindy Williams were approached for the two leads.
 The script was being rewritten and the planned start date was early 1979.
 However, throughout the 1970s to early 1990s, Radioland Murders remained in development hell.
 Between this time, Lucas commissioned Theodore J. Flicker to perform a rewrite.
 In early 1993 Lucas told Universal that advances in computer-generated imagery from Industrial Light & Magic (owned by Lucasfilm), particularly in digital mattes, would help bring Radioland Murders in for a relatively low budget of about $10 million, which eventually rose to $15 million.